Alexandria Ocasio-Cortez just made shoe history

-Alexandria Ocasio-Cortez's shoes are making history
+Alexandria Ocasio-Cortez's campaign shoes to join museum exhibition

 New York congresswoman-elect Alexandria Ocasio-Cortez says she won her seat in the US House of Representatives because of all the doors she knocked on.